- University >

 Artificial intelligence in Hesse

-prof Dr. Kristina Sinemus, Hessian Minister for Digital Strategy and Development -
+Prof. Dr. Kristina Sinemus, Hessian Minister for Digital Strategy and Development -

 The Hessian Center for Artificial Intelligence